Probate Lawyer & Estate Planning Attorneys CT

 Probate Law deals with the drafting of last will and testament documents, powers of attorney, living wills, assisting the families of deceased individuals to carry out the instructions detailed in wills and to handle the Probate Court proceedings.
-Attorney Mahon is in the unique position of having been a member of the Connecticut bar for over 40 years and serving as the Judge of Probate of the District of Meriden since 2004.
-His position as a practicing lawyer and Probate Judge gives him a distinct perspective on the importance of end-of-life planning, and gives him the knowledge to cater to your estate planning needs.
+Attorney Mahon is in the unique position of having been a member of the Connecticut bar for over 40 years and served as the Judge of Probate of the District of Meriden from 2004-2018.
+His position as a practicing lawyer and former Probate Judge gives him a distinct perspective on the importance of end-of-life planning, and gives him the knowledge to cater to your estate planning needs.

 Last Will and Testament Preparation

-It is vital to have a will.
+It is vital to have a will and it is also vital to work with lawyers specializing in wills.
 A last will and testament gives a person the opportunity to dictate how his or her affairs will be handled after death.
 When a person owns real or personal property at the time of his or her death, the Probate courts oversee the division of his or her property.
 When a person dies with a will in place, his or her property will be divided in accordance with his or her wishes.
 If there is no will, however, the laws of the State of Connecticut apply.
 Often these laws will distribute property to people who the decedent never wanted to receive it.
-Our probate law attorneys have the experience to prepare wills to ensure that your property will be distributed to the people who you want to receive it and not to those you donít.
+Our probate lawyers have the experience to prepare wills to ensure that your property will be distributed to the people who you want to receive it and not to those you don’t.

 Power of Attorney, Living Will, and Healthcare Designation